 Mac OS X: stack "unlimiting" of the shell environment on Mac OS X is not possible.
 The OS sets a ceiling for the maximum stack size, typically 64K.
 Use the linker options shown above to increase stacksize.

 Windows: On Windows, the stack space to reserved for the program is set using the /Fn compiler option, where n is the number of bytes.
 Additionally, the stack reserve size can be specified through the Visual Studio IDE which adds the Microsoft Linker option /STACK: to the linker command line.
 To set this, go to Property Pages>Configuration Properties>Linker>System>Stack Reserve Size.
 There you can specify the stack size in bytes in either decimal or C-language notation.
-If not specified, the default stack size is 1MB.
+If not specified, the default stack size may be as small as 1MB.